• Home

 Quotes with travel.
 This travel quote by David Bowie is one of the best quotes ever.

-If we look at travel quotes as a whole, however, as the Noah’s Arc of travel quotes, you might start to notice how they whirl and splinter and crash into each other in midair.
-(That’s my attempted literary way of saying they can be airy fairy, contradictory or attributed to someone who never said them at all.)
+If we look at an entire bundle of travel quotes, however, you might start to notice how they whirl and splinter and crash into each other in midair.

 What are the best travel quotes?
 This quote about travelling by T.S.
 Eliot is famous, but who really said it?